-- Exposure to a variety of clinical interventions, including individual, group, family and play therapy modalities - Increased familiarity with a number of psychotherapeutic interventions - Modeling and supervision in the development of critical thinking in the clinical situation using multiple sources of data, which yield a coherent and respectful understanding of the person being treated. - Use of this understanding to develop relevant treatment goals and plans - Didactics and supervision in a variety of therapeutic interventions supported by theoretically informed and empirically based treatments - Enhancement of interpersonal skills that facilitate both professional collaboration and clinical intervention - Development of a respectful and sensitive understanding of diverse populations, cultures, and individual differences - Legal and ethical issues - Development of professional identity - Knowledge about the community's resources and their use in treatment planning - Professional collaboration and treatment coordination of applied psychology.
+- Exposure to a variety of clinical interventions, including individual, group, family and play therapy - Increased familiarity with a number of psychotherapeutic interventions - Modeling and supervision in the development of critical thinking in clinical situations using multiple sources of data, which yield a coherent and respectful understanding of the person being treated. - Use of this understanding to develop relevant treatment goals and plans - Didactics and supervision in a variety of therapeutic interventions supported by theoretically informed and empirically based treatments - Enhancement of interpersonal skills that facilitate both professional collaboration and clinical intervention - Development of a respectful and sensitive understanding of diverse populations, cultures, and individual differences - Legal and ethical issues - Development of professional identity - Knowledge about the community's resources and their use in treatment planning - Professional collaboration and treatment coordination

+The clinical experience is regarded as the medium through which the professional psychologist's creativity, intuition, and empirical observation may serve as the genesis for innovations in the area of applied psychology.
 The training program at FSGC facilitates the interns' development as professional psychologists through modeling, supervision, professional collaboration, clinical application, and didactic presentation by community and agency professionals.

-The clinical experience is regarded as the medium through which the professional psychologist's creativity, intuition, and empirical observation may serve as the genesis for innovations in the area